-Each tool has its benefits and limitations.
-The user of this toolbox needs to understand the capabilities of the tools to make the most informed decisions about conducting alternatives assessments.
+Each tool and data source has its benefits and limitations.
+The user of this toolbox needs to understand the capabilities of the tools and data sources to make the most informed decisions about conducting alternatives assessments.

 Sorted by: Most relevant, based on above filters